celoyd/potato/README.md

 I am a keen supporter of the Maxar Open Data Program.
 It is an example of lifesaving philanthropy that I hope other satellite companies will follow.
 I hope to further its aims by introducing it to more people.
 The highest success for Potato would be to contribute in any way to the more widespread and effective use of satellite imagery for humanitarian ends.

+Maxar changed its name to Vantor after most of this documentation was written.
+However, the Maxar Open Data program still uses that name, Google Earth still credits its data as Maxar, etc., so I will save the name change for a future update.
+(In fairness, I still sometimes slip up and refer to Airbus’s imagery operation as Astrium, which it hasn’t been since 2013.)

 ### Thanks